sneakdella/SingleVM-ServiceDiscovery/README.md

 # SingleVM-ServiceDiscovery
-THIS SCRIPT IS STILL UNDER DEVELOPMENT AND INCOMPLETE
+THIS SCRIPT IS STILL UNDER DEVELOPMENT AND INCOMPLETE: Add-WindowsOSServices.psm1 THIS OTHER SCRIPT IS TO GRAB ALL WINOS OBJECTS, IT IS ALSO INCOMPLETE: Get-VMsWithTelegrafInstalled.psm1
 ### Tl;dr
 - This script will auto-create VMware Application Management Pack Services Objects for Windows OS Virtual Machines that have the VMware vRealize Operations Integrated Telegraf Agent Installed (Managed Agent).
 - There is a slight modification to the telegraf.emqtt.windows.conf file that is required first on the cloud proxy in which the managed telegraf agents are deployed from.